1. The atmosphere is the envelope of_____________.

 Explanation: Cyclones have converging winds with rising air.

-57. Winds spiraling out of a high-pressure system are called:
+57. Winds spiraling out of a high-pressure system are called_____________.

 A) Cyclones